fyrus7/ShutterSlap/README.md

 # Enter the bootloader :
 Use tweezer and connect disconnect Reset pin with Ground pin twice.
-After flashing done, next time you want to reflash just tap and hold the first top left key while plugin the usb.
+After flashing done, next time you want to reflash just tap and hold the first top left key while plug in the usb.